 India Secondary School curriculum: You have not maintained your academic standing in required courses or you did not achieve 85% or above on your final Standard XII Board exam results.

 Chinese Secondary School curriculum: You have not maintained your academic standing in required courses OR you have not met a minimum provincial Tier 1 Gaokao cut-off score.
-If you are not writing the Gaokao, you must achieve competitive results in other recognized examinations such as the SAT, ACT, Advanced Placement exams, A Levels, or International Baccalaureate exams.
+If you are not writing the Gaokao, you must achieve competitive results in other recognized examinations such as the Advanced Placement exams, A Levels, or International Baccalaureate exams.
 For more information on the specific scores that are required, please contact the Undergraduate Admissions Office.

 All other international high schools: Your grades have fallen since UBC made an offer of admission or if any required test scores are not consistent with your grades in your academic subjects.